spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-offer-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that, in the navigation menu of the Back Office, you can see the **Marketplace->Offers** menu item.
+Make sure that in the navigation menu of the Back Office, you can see the **Marketplace->Offers** menu item.

 {% endinfo_block %}